What Will You Learn

 - Study 60 species of gemstones use gemmological equipment (including a 10x loupe, microscope, polariscope, dichroscope, spectroscope) and procedures to grade and identify hundreds of gemstones

-- Loose Diamond / Coloured Stone Buyers and Sellers
+Loose Diamond / Coloured Stone Buyer and Seller

-- Any individual aspiring for a career in gems and jewellery industry
+Aspiring for a career in the gem and jewellery industry

 Frequently Asked Question

 Diamonds & Diamond GradingJudge and grade diamonds by the 4Cs and color.